 Glamour is the best word, to sum up, the jet engine which spawned the jet set.

-That’s not the word the engineers would use – they would talk about engine core and exhaust gas temperatures with a spark in their eye.
+That’s not the word the engineers would use – they would talk about engine core and exhaust gas temperatures with a twinkle in their eye.

 But for the public, a jet aircraft was glamour.